 Permission required.
 Individual guided learning experience at the doctoral level in a selected aspect of nursing education.
 Topic agreed upon between student and faculty.

-HBSN 6940 - Independent study in nursing research
+HBSN 6940 - Research in Nursing Education

 Permission required.
 Allows student to contract with individual faculty member for research-related work in a defined area of study.